Clemapfel/jluna/docs/manual.md

 auto unnamed_proxy = Main.safe_eval("return jl_var");
 ```

-Then using `Main.safe_eval("return` will **only forward its value** to the unnamed proxy.
+Then, using `Main.safe_eval("return` will **only forward its value** to the unnamed proxy.
 If we modify the unnamed proxy again, the variable will not be modified:

 ```cpp
 // declare variable